gendeb/vagrant_M4_VMWare_Kind_BankCore/README.md

   config.vm.synced_folder ".", "/vagrant", disabled: true

-Once that you get in the VM using vagrant ssh into VMGuest you should run
+Once that you get in the VM using vagrant ssh into VMGuest you should run Use the deploy.sh for create the Kubernetes nodes

 ```
 chmod +x deploy.sh